h2non/webmotely-server/README.md

 # webmotely-server

+> This project is a proof of concept

-Webmotely server powered by Node.js and WebSockets (proof of concept)
+Webmotely server powered by Node.js and WebSockets

 ## Setup